alanisaac/python-workshop/docs/module-1/topics/03-packaging-setup.md

 ### Running a Local Package Repository

 Before we publish a package, we'll need a place to publish to.
-There is a [test PyPI server](https://packaging.python.org/en/latest/guides/using-testpypi/) that you can use to test out publishing packages publically.
+There is a [test PyPI server](https://packaging.python.org/en/latest/guides/using-testpypi/) that you can use to test out publishing packages publicly.
 However, it requires registering user accounts and periodically gets pruned.

 For the purposes of this workshop, we'll run a local PyPI server through Docker and `pypiserver` ([GitHub](https://github.com/pypiserver/pypiserver)).